How to Write the Best Wage Increase Letter (+ Examples & Tips)

 Express Appreciation

 Expressing appreciation in a wage increase letter builds positive employee relations.
-It makes the employees feel valued and creates a relational tone.
+Recognizing the employee’s efforts makes them feel valued and creates a relational tone.

 In the conclusion of the letter, reiterate appreciation, wish continued success, and offer to discuss any questions the employee may have.